nathan-fiscaletti/parameterparser/Examples.md

 // This could be used to toggle certain things on or off, etc.
 // In this example, we'll just output an error.
 //
-// Note: When using PrefixCluster you cannot use the setDefault()
+// Note: When using a ParameterCluster you cannot use the setDefault()
 // function of ParameterParser unless you execute the parse() function
-// after initializing the ParameterParser with the PrefixCluster.
+// after initializing the ParameterParser with the ParameterCluster.
 //
 // This is because the setDefault function of ParameterParser simply
 // forwards the closure parameter to the setDefault function of the
-// PrefixCluster property of the ParameterParser.
+// ParameterCluster property of the ParameterParser.
 //
-// When you initialize the ParameterParser with the PrefixCluster,
+// When you initialize the ParameterParser with the ParameterCluster,
 // the default function gets overridden with the default function
-// of the new PrefixCluster.
+// of the new ParameterCluster.
-$prefixes->setDefault(function ($parameter) {
+$parameters->setDefault(function ($parameter) {
     echo 'Unknown parameter \'' . $parameter .'\'' .
 PHP_EOL;
 });

-// Parse the arguments using the prefix cluster.
+// Parse the arguments using the ParameterCluster.
-$results = (new \ParameterParser\ParameterParser($argv, $prefixes))->parse();
+$results = (new ParameterParser($argv, $parameters))->parse();

 print_r($results);
 ```
 ----
-### Example 3 : Using PrefixCluster and the splat operator `...` (aka.
+### Example 3 : Using ParameterCluster and the splat operator `...` (aka.
 Variadic Closures)

 #### Usage:
     php test.php -load 'Main Library.so' File2.so +configurewith 'Main Library.so' -exec 'Pre Load.sh' Initialize.sh start.sh